Vlad-404/trivia-game/README.md

 ### Icons

 Icons were used from a FontAwesome page for correct and incorrect answers and for a timer.
+Thumbs up as a assotiation with correct and thumbs down for wrong answer.
+In addition, icon for a clock was used for a timer.